tmjo/charger-card/README.md

 | conditional_attribute | Specify a boolean entity and its attribute (returning on/off or true/false) to define if the entity should be shown based on state attribute condition.|
 | conditional_invert    | Invert the conditional rule, so that true/on means hide and false/off means show |

 ## Advanced example (Easee charger)
+In service data, you can choose if you want to use device_id or entity_id depending on the service interface you are using.
+The Easee-example below was changed from entity_id to device_id due to changes in the integration.

+Items in capital letters are meant to be replaced with your actual names, but do not change the ones surrounded by # such as #SERVICEVAL# as these are used in the code.
+When you do the configuration from UI, the card config tries to fill your data automatically.

 ```yaml
 type: custom:charger-card